Relationships and Belonging

 Nothing must ever be at the expense of our relationship with the children and young people we are alongside, Nothing".

-Louise Bomber: Know Me to Teach Me (A must read, alongside the work of Paul Dix
+Louise Bomber: Know Me to Teach Me (A very highly recommended read, alongside the work of Paul Dix

 Work on creating Relationships Policies is making huge strides as more and more schools and settings begin to explore Trauma Informed Practice.
 Both Louise Bomber and Paul Dix offer guidance / outline policies.
 Our colleagues in the Education Psychology Service are looking closely at how to support schools to develop relational policies.